letsencrypt/website/content/en/caaproblem.md

 the cert.
 The date is when the affected cert was issued.

 You can download this file and look up your account id(s) (if you received an email, your account ids were in that email).
-For each certificate associated you will need to renew and replace it, unless you have renewed it more recently than the date listed.
+For each certificate listed, you will need to renew and replace it, unless you have renewed it more recently than the date listed.
 For instance, if you know your ACME client always renews certificates when they are 30 days from expiration, you can safely ignore any entries with a date earlier than 2020-01-02.